dthajal1/SpringSecurity/README.md

     * /myCards – This service should send the card details of the logged in user from the DB to the UI

 ## Step By Step Guide
 * Create controllers for all the services.
+(Rest Services)
+    * @GetMapping <- reading data from the database
+    * @PostMapping <- reading data and saving to the DB
 *